TheLocust3/FRC-Game-Simulator/README.md

  - Add physics to the ball
  - Add physics to robot
  - Learn jbox2d
- - Create a README and push to Github
+ - Write a better README and push to Github
  - Give robots controls
    - Add actions to robot class